Lumavate-Team/documentation/docs/6-CLI.rst

 Provisioning Credentials
 -------------------------

-There are two types of configuration in the CLI: :ref:`configuring environments<Provisioning Environments>` and :ref:`configuring profiles<Provisioning Profiles>`.
+The CLI requares two variables to be configured in order to talk to the platform: :ref:`configuring environments<Provisioning Environments>` and :ref:`configuring profiles<Provisioning Profiles>`.

     * **Environments** know how to get and refresh tokens so the user stays authorized with the platform.
-They also set what command centers or studios you have access to.
+They also set what command centers or studios the user has access to.
     * **Profiles** give the user a company context in a specific environment which is required by most of the platform API.
 They set what studio or command center the user is modifying.

 .. _Provisioning Environments: